vios-s/tsaftarislab.github.io/_pages/join_us.md

     * CAE and CPE: total 176 with at least 169 in each paper
     * Trinity ISE: ISE II with distinctions in all four components Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, PTE Academic or Trinity ISE, in which case it must be no more than two years old.
 * **Making Informal Enquiries Informative**: Applications [for open positions] must be submitted through the online University system.
 Informal enquiries about open positions (excluding questions on the application process and scholarships) can be sent by email to Prof. Tsaftaris or any of the other supervisors).
 Please **clearly** state which position you are applying for in the subject line and your questions in the email and **confirm** that you have read this webpage.
-(Emails that do not clearly mention PhD topics from the ones listed above will not receive a timely response.)
-Questions on the application process and scholarships should be directed to the Postgraduate Office of the School of Engineering: EngGradOffice@ed.ac.uk.
+(Emails that do **not** clearly mention PhD topics from the ones listed above will **not** receive a timely response.)
+Questions on the application process and scholarships should be directed to the Postgraduate Office of the School of Engineering: <EngGradOffice@ed.ac.uk>.
 Within your enquiry, it is strongly recommended that you attach a detailed CV and the following: Details of every qualification; Academic career history; Highlight any academic success; Ranking within your cohort (including its size); If you have published any conference or journal papers, provide links to the publication(s) and state your contribution.
 * **Self-funded students**: We occasionally accept strong students that are self-funded preferrably via scholarship and extremely rarely on own funds.
 Please do state this **clearly** upon any informal inquiry made on the subject line.

 ## Visiting students {#visiting}